 Mr. Bauer’s more noteworthy public cases include:

-- PG&E San Bruno Explosion Cases: Trial counsel in a two-month criminal trial, in which no individuals were indicted and the fine was reduced from US$1.14 billion to just US$3 million and civil counsel for hundreds of lawsuits
+- PG&E San Bruno Explosion Cases: Defended grand jury investigation, with no individuals indicted; Trial counsel in a two-month criminal trial where the proposed fine was reduced from US$1.14 billion to just US$3 million; Civil counsel in hundreds of personal injury lawsuits

 - Norwegian Money Laundering Trial: Won an acquittal as co-counsel defending an international businessman in Oslo criminal court

-- SandRidge Energy Investigations: Obtained full US$93 million severance payment for CEO in Board investigation and successfully defended antitrust investigation
+- SandRidge Energy Investigations: Obtained full US$93 million severance payment for CEO in board investigation and successfully defended antitrust and securities cases

 - KPMG Tax Shelter Cases: Defended the Presidio investment advisory firm in the IRS, DOJ, and Senate tax shelter investigations, including 35 civil and regulatory actions and a New York federal criminal trial and appeal